facebook/react-native-website/docs/the-new-architecture/why.md

 - **Concurrency:** it is possible from JavaScript to invoke functions that are executed on different threads.
 - **Lower overhead:** the New Architecture doesn't have to serialize/deserialize the data anymore; therefore there are no serialization taxes to pay.
 - **Code sharing:** by introducing C++, it is now possible to abstract all the platform agnostic code and to share it with ease between the platforms.
-- **Type safety:** to make sure that JS can properly invoke methods on C++ objects and vice-versa, a layer of code automatically generated has been added.
+- **Type safety:** to make sure that JS can properly invoke methods on C++ objects and vice versa, a layer of code automatically generated has been added.
 The code is generated starting from some JS specification that must be typed through Flow or TypeScript.

 These advantages are the foundations of the [New Native Module System](pillars-turbomodules) and a jumping stone to further enhancements.
 For example, it has been possible to develop a [new renderer](/architecture/fabric-renderer) which offers faster and more performant [Native Components](pillars-fabric-components).